ikus060/rdiffweb/doc/index.md

 # Development

-This section provide some details for those who want to contributes.
+This section provide some details for those who want to contributes to the development.

 ## Translation
 Reference http://babel.edgewall.org/wiki/Documentation/setup.html